 Your librarians recommend starting with the library catalog, WorldCat Local.
-WorldCat Local is the best tool to start your research, and it delivers results from almost all of the library's research databases as well as the library's print book and e-book collection, videos, test kits, and provides links to the full text of journal articles contained within the individual databases.
+WorldCat Local is the best tool to start your research, and it delivers results from almost all of the library's research databases as well as the library's print book and e-book collection, video and test kit collections, and provides links to the full text of journal articles contained within the individual databases.